Skip to main content

 Informed Consent

-We agree that Aboriginal and Torres Strait Islander partners take lead on the development initiatives, services and programs delivered to their communities.
+We agree that Aboriginal and Torres Strait Islander partners take the lead on the development initiatives, services and programs delivered to their communities.
 This includes transparency about resourcing and staffing allocations, how information is being shared and collected.

 We demonstrate this by: